-The RIPE NCC actively checks the quality and validity of Internet resource registry data, including the production of statistics on address space usage.
-To ensure fair address space distribution, the RIPE NCC regularly checks that appropriate assignment decisions are made.
-The RIPE NCC also makes regular reports on these activities to the RIPE Address Policy Working Group.
+The RIPE NCC actively checks the quality and validity of Internet resource registry data.
+To ensure fair address space distribution, the RIPE NCC checks that appropriate assignment decisions are made.
+The RIPE NCC also makes regular reports on these activities to the RIPE community as well as producing statistics on address space usage.
 Goal of Activity:

-- To promote a consistent and fair application of assignment criteria relating to the conservation of address space and aggregation of routing information - To identify and improve any parts of the assignment procedure that cause problems in order to improve service levels and response times - To implement mechanisms to improve the quality, range and accessibility of the data the RIPE NCC provides relating to its allocation of Internet number resources to its members - To provide high quality data on the allocation of Internet number resources that can reliably be used in the daily operations of LIRs and ISPs • To develop metrics that can be used to objectively measure the quality of Internet number resource registration data and the results of efforts to improve data accuracy 1.2 RIPE NCC Interaction Mechanisms The RIPE NCC provides flexible and convenient ways for LIRs and others from the Internet community to interact with the RIPE NCC's systems.
+- To promote a consistent and fair application of assignment criteria relating to the conservation of address space and aggregation of routing information - To identify and improve any parts of the registration procedure that cause problems in order to improve service levels and response times - To implement mechanisms to improve the quality, range and accessibility of the data the RIPE NCC provides relating to its allocation of Internet number resources to its members - To provide high quality data on the allocation of Internet number resources that can reliably be used in the daily operations of ISPs - To develop metrics that can be used to objectively measure the quality of Internet number resource registration data and the results of efforts to improve data accuracy 1.2 RIPE NCC Interaction Mechanisms The RIPE NCC provides flexible and convenient ways for LIRs and others from the Internet community to interact with the RIPE NCC's systems.
 There is a specific focus on the security aspects of such interactions to ensure privacy and authentication wherever needed.
 1.2.1 RIPE NCC LIR Portal Description of Activity:

 The purpose of the LIR Portal is to give LIRs an easy-to-use web interface for accessing RIPE NCC services, for managing their registry's data and for making queries and updates.
+The LIR Portal is also used by the RIPE NCC to make important announcements to RIPE NCC Members and for collection of valuable feedback through a range of member surveys.
 Goal of Activity: